An ancient system hidden in the Galactic plane?: A possible origin for these "planar" stars

 Since the most metal-rich star formed at $\rm{t_{final}}$ from a gas with $\FeH = -2$, the efficiency of the SFR over time is $\nu= 0.07$ ~Gyr$^{-1}$ \citep[see equation~7 in][]{FernandezAlvar18}.
-Based on the three first assumptions, the SFR is proportional to $\nu$ and to the initial gas mass, which would lead to an initial baryonic mass (gas and stars) of $\rm{M_{bary}}\sim 1.4 \times 10^9\msun$ for \textit{Loki}.
+The SFR is proportional to $\nu$ and to the initial gas mass, which would lead to an initial baryonic mass (gas and stars) of $\rm{M_{bary}}\sim 1.4 \times 10^9\msun$.
 This value is similar to those of classical dwarf galaxies (DGs) in the Local Group, \eg the Small and the Large Magellanic Clouds have a baryonic mass of $\sim0.9$ and $\sim2.0\times10^9\msun$, respectively \citep[\eg][]{Mcconnachie12}.

-The prograde and retrograde stars possess a similar \FeH{} range and have the same mean [X/Fe].
-This implies that if they originated in two systems, the chemical models would then provide the same chemical evolution history and the same baryonic mass for each system, which will also be the same as those from the single-system scenario.
-Therefore, the total baryonic mass would be doubled.
+The mass derived by the GCE model is in line with the picture drawn from our observational diagnostics (Figures~\ref{Fig:neutron}~and~\ref{Fig:bamg}), as they suggest that the chemical evolution in these stars was complex and included several s- and r-process sources, very similar to what observed in classical dwarf galaxies, rather than the more pristine ultra-fain dwarfs.
+To be noted, the baryonic mass is similar to the one possessed by the simulated Galactic building block discussed in Section~\ref{sec:nihao}.